 It is always better to file your tax returns, even though you can not pay the taxes owed since it lowers the failure to file penalty which can amount to about 25% fine.
-If the IRS owes you money, you will not receive the refund unless you file a tax return.
+Unfiled tax returns and penalties that they accrue are a substantial risk.
+If the IRS owes you money, you will not receive the refund unless you file a tax return (e-file or paper filing).
 If you do not file in three years from the tax filing date, your anticipated refund will be lost forever.

 If you owe tax, the IRS will file a substitute tax return, at the highest tax rate possible.
 They will then take steps to collect the tax debt, even though it might be the wrong amount.
 The IRS often shares these calculations with the state tax authorities, and they charge a tax bill as well.
 The states also have the power to revoke drivers licenses for not paying your taxes, thus the penalties can be very harsh.